 - Exact Words: Pendergast promised Hayward he wouldn't kill Slade.
 He never said anything about getting him to do it himself.

 - Faking the Dead: Charles Slade and June Brodie.
 Although the the former isn't faking death anymore by the end of the book

 - Fate Worse than Death: Slade's affliction with the avian flu.
 Hence why Pendergast doesn't see the need to kill him himself and gets Slade to do the deed instead.

 - For Want of a Nail: None of the events of the Helen trilogy would have occurred if Pendergast hadn't idly examined his wife's hunting rifle.

 - He Knows Too Much: Why Esterhazy kills Blackletter, Blast, Ventura, and nearly Pendergast.

-- In the Blood: Discussed about the Doane family.
+- It Runs in the Family: Discussed about the Doane family.
 Everyone is convinced the family all went insane because it was in their blood.
 They were actually affected by the avian flu strain.

 - Make It Look Like an Accident: Helen was murdered by a trained lion used to fake a hunting accident.

 - The Man Behind the Man: Judson Esterhazy is responsible for Helen's death.